shortpaths/shortpaths_bigrisks/readme.md

 # VP-Tree and IDF

 In cloneage.py, these stages have been disabled by being commented out so that the edges from the full dataset are used.
-These stages can be commented in and executed but due to their dynamic nature, will give a slightly differet results.
+These stages can be commented in and executed but due to their dynamic nature, will give a slightly different results.
 They remain so they can be tested fully but the edges will be rewritten and IDF recalculated.

 # cloneage_eval.py